-On December 3, 1942, Dewey & Minna Lockman donated 75% of their large citrus ranch, located in La Habra, California, to form The Lockman Foundation, a non-profit corporation with the established purpose of promoting Christian evangelism, education, and benevolence.
+On December 3, 1942, Dewey & Minna Lockman donated 75% of their large citrus ranch, located in La Habra, California, to form The Lockman Foundation.
+The Foundation was to be a non-profit corporation with the established purpose of promoting Christian evangelism, education, and benevolence.

-Expanding upon their successful adult outreach, Lockman created a summer Bible school program aimed at children in the community.
+Expanding upon their successful adult outreach, Lockman created a summer Bible school program.
+This programed aimed at children in the community.
 From 1944-1946, students from the Bible Institute of Los Angeles (now known as Biola University) traveled throughout sections of California, holding summer Bible schools at any churches that requested them.
 Seeing the value of children’s ministry, The Lockman Foundation conceptualized and financed Christian Time Released Education.
-This ministry, which first started in Anaheim, CA and soon expanded to other nearby cities, allowed grade school children to be released from the classroom for one period each week for religious instruction and study.
+This ministry was first started in Anaheim, CA. It soon expanded to other nearby cities and allowed grade school children to be released from the classroom for one period each week for religious instruction and study.
 Eventually over 20,000 children were reached through this innovative ministry.

 In 1959, Lockman sensed the need for a translation of the Bible that would be clearly readable in current English but would not sacrifice any accuracy in the translation from Hebrew, Greek, and Aramaic.
 With this vision in mind, a group of scholars and pastors were organized to start work on the New American Standard Bible.
 This literal translation, direct from the original languages and modeled on the scholarship and accuracy of the 1901 American Standard Version, also incorporated new information taken from the Dead Sea Scrolls which had recently been discovered.